qq775193759/qdcss_open_source/README.md

 # Fast Computation of Content-Sensitive Superpixels and Supervoxels Using Q-Distances
-This repository contains the source code for the paper [Fast Computation of Content-Sensitive Superpixels and Supervoxels Using Q-Distances](https://openaccess.thecvf.com/content_ICCV_2019/html/Ye_Fast_Computation_of_Content-Sensitive_Superpixels_and_Supervoxels_Using_Q-Distances_ICCV_2019_paper.html) by [Yong-Jin Liu](https://cg.cs.tsinghua.edu.cn/people/~Yongjin/Yongjin.htm)
+This repository contains the source code for the paper [Fast Computation of Content-Sensitive Superpixels and Supervoxels Using Q-Distances](https://openaccess.thecvf.com/content_ICCV_2019/html/Ye_Fast_Computation_of_Content-Sensitive_Superpixels_and_Supervoxels_Using_Q-Distances_ICCV_2019_paper.html) by [Yong-Jin Liu](https://cg.cs.tsinghua.edu.cn/people/~Yongjin/Yongjin.htm).

-## Environment
+## Running Environment
 The developing environment we used is Microsoft Visual C++ 2012, and we have tested our executable files on 64-bit MS Win7, Win 8 and Win 10.
+We recommend users to compile the process in x64 and Release version.

+## subprogram
+We define many functions for different tasks in MainProcess.h, and the corresponding input parameters are defined in main.cpp.

-#### Additional notes
+## Additional notes

 Citation: